 Clean beauty brands need to be on Chinese social media to gain visibility

 Promoting a clean beauty brand in the Chinese market starts with a wise choice among social platforms.
 The necessary social media to develop your cosmetics activities are: Weibo and WeChat.

 Weibo, the KOL reference

-A Weibo page is the best tool to introduce your brand to Chinese consumers and share information about your products with them.
+A Weibo page is the best tool to introduce your brand to the beauty market in China and share information about your products with them.
 You should first build your branding strategy before entering Weibo.
 Then, you will have to share a lot of interesting content to engage with your community.

 WeChat, the community influence

 WeChat is the social influence, coming from friends and family.
 Chinese consumers are sensitive to “moments” and discussion groups.
 While the moments help them to get quick and personal feedback on a specific product, the discussion groups are a great tool to discuss brands and receive product recommendations.

 First, you should create an official account followed by a mini-app on WeChat.
 It will help you to reach your target audience before engaging in conversations with them.
 The real plus-value for beauty brands is engaging a community manager who will create groups and engage directly with customers: giving them additional information on the products, tips for application, beauty advice, etc.